rehierl/metalsmith-doctoc/readme-api.md

 will use it to communicate with the plugin.

-This approach allows plugins to not support the whole Plugin interface because missing functionality will be hidden by the proxy objects.Furthermore, proxy objects allow plugins to access PluginsAPI object.
+This approach allows plugins to not support the whole Plugin interface because missing functionality will be hidden by proxy objects.
+Furthermore, proxy objects allow plugins to access a PluginsApi object.

+If you have created a working plugin and plan to upload it, please name it using "metalsmith-doctoc-" as prefix.
+This will allow it to be easily found on npmjs.

 ## Plugin object